webgpu-native/webgpu-headers/doc/articles/Multithreading.md

 Wasm-on-JS implementations *may* implement multithreading by proxying calls to a single JS "thread", as long as the C API behavior is conformant.

-Once the JS API is multithreading-capable, there are still expected to be some thread-local behaviors (such as buffer mapping state being thread-local).
-These limitations may still be exposed, but multithreading-capable Wasm-on-JS implementations may also avoid exposing them where feasible (e.g. by proxying all mapping calls to a single JS thread).
+Once the JS API is multithreading-capable, there are still expected to be some thread-local behaviors:

+- Buffer mapping state may be thread-local.
+    - Implementations *should* make this state thread-global if feasible (e.g. by proxying all mapping calls to a single JS thread).
+- Any object which is not thread-shareable in JS may not be thread-shareable in Wasm (e.g. encoder objects may not be thread-shareable, similar to how they are not thread safe in `webgpu.h` in general).
+    - Implementations *may* make them thread-global but this is not expected to be performant.

 ## Thread Safety {#ThreadSafety}